luketurner/factor/README.md

 - **Database**: Factor's "database" is just an *in-memory map* accessed using the conventions of [re-frame](https://github.com/day8/re-frame).
 There is NO server-side database in Factor (or indeed, any network access at all!)
 - **Migration**: In the context of Factor, a "migration" is a function that performs some modifications on application data when it's loaded from local storage or imported by the user.
 Whenever a breaking change is made in the schema, a corresponding migration function is defined to update old versions of the database.
 All migrations are idempotent and are always applied; there is no state tracking of which migrations have/haven't been run.
 - **Quantity map (qmap)**: Widely used in the codebase, a `qmap` is a hash-map where keys are opaque strings (usually the IDs of items/machines) and values are a numeric quantity.
 Quantities can be floating-point, but zero or negative values are not allowed in a `qmap`.

+## Production Graphs

+Under the hood -- but not very far under! -- Factor models the flow of items through a factory using a [directed graph](https://en.wikipedia.org/wiki/Directed_graph).
+The **nodes** of the graph represent groups of machines that are processing a recipe (e.g. "12 smelters using the Smelt iron ore recipe" would be one node) and the **edges** represent the flow of items between them.

+Each edge has an associated quantity-map that defines the amount of items flowing along it.

+Edges must follow an important constraint: The sum of the quantities of the edges pointing *to* a node must equal the node's specified inputs.
+Inversely, the sum of the quantities of the edges pointing *from* a node must equal the node's specified outputs.

+There are two "special" nodes for which the above constraint does not apply: the **missing node** and **excess node**, which are used to "balance" the I/O of the pgraph.
+For example, if a recipe produces two outputs but only one is consumed by the next recipe, the "excess" output is connected to the excess node.
+Similarly, if a recipe is not satisfied (i.e. requires inputs not produced within the pgraph itself), those missing inputs are connected to the missing node.
+In this way, missing inputs and excess outputs are modeled without violating the edges-sum constraint.

+For technical users, it can be helpful to understand how Factor constructs (aka "satisfies") a production graph (pgraph) for your factory.

+A summary of the process:

+1. An "empty" pgraph is created.
+It's called "empty" because it models an empty processing chain -- like a factory with no machines.
+No edges exist in the graph yet.
+It has two nodes, though: the special `missing` and `excess` nodes are created in this step.
+2. A node is added to the pgraph to represent the desired output for the factory.
+This is called the `desired` node, and it consumes the desired items as input.
+    - Since there are no other nodes to produce the desired items, an edge is created from `missing -> desired` to indicate that all the desired items are missing.
+3. Factor looks for a **recipe** that produces some or all of the items that are currently being provided by the `missing` node.
+    - If no such recipes can be found or the `missing` node isn't providing any items, the pgraph is said to be **satisfied** and steps 4-5 is skipped.
+4. If such a recipe _is_ found, Factor decides what machines, and how many, should process the recipe.
+This combo of recipe+machine+number is called a "candidate."
+    - If more than one candidate is found, Factor picks one of them -- a process called "candidate selection."
+    - If no candidates can be selected (e.g. because of a hard deny-list), pgraph is said to be **satisfied** and step 5 is skipped.
+5. Once a candidate is selected, Factor adds a *node* for that candidate to the pgraph, and then iteratively *connects* the inputs and outputs of that nodes to other nodes where they may be produced/consumed.
+    - If the node has any inputs that aren't produced anywhere, they are provided from the `missing` node.
+If the node produces outputs that aren't needed anywhere, they are sent to the `excess` node.
+    - Factor may produce **cyclical connections** -- single nodes feeding into themselves, and more complex cycles involving multiple nodes.
+Whenever your factory includes a cyclical connection, you'll need to bootstrap some part of processing when the factory is built in-game. (e.g. if items flow from `X -> Y -> Z -> X`, you will need to get some of the output of `X`, `Y`, or `Z` to bootstrap the cyclical crafting process.)
+6. Repeat steps 3-5 until the pgraph is determined to be satisfied.
+The algorithm is done! 🎉

 ## Development

 This section of the README describes how to compile and run Factor on your own computer.
 Note that this isn't necessary for normal usage (you can visit https://factor.luketurner.org instead), but is necessary if you want to hack on Factor yourself.